-The valuation as at 31 March 2018 showed that the assets could not have paid for the full benefits of all members to be provided by an insurance company if the scheme had wound up at that date, with the funding level on this basis being 49%.
-The shortfall on this basis was £63,700,000.
+The valuation as at 31 March 2021 showed that the assets could not have paid for the full benefits of all members to be provided by an insurance company if the scheme had wound up at that date, with the funding level on this basis being 69%.
+The shortfall on this basis was £33.8 million.

 If the scheme were to terminate, the law requires the employer to pay sufficient money to the trustees so that we can purchase the full benefits built up in the scheme with an insurance company.
-However, it may be that the employer would not be able to pay this full amount.
-If the employer became insolvent, the Pension Protection Fund might be able to over the scheme take and pay compensation to members.
+It may be, however, that the employer would not be able to pay this full amount.
+If the employer became insolvent, the Pension Protection Fund might be able to take over the scheme and pay compensation to members.
 Further information and guidance is available on the PPF website at www.ppf.co.uk.

-Alternatively, you can write to the Pension Protection Fund at:
+Alternatively, you can write to the Pension Protection Fund by emailing: information@ppf.co.uk